 The feeling of being in love is like no other.
 You’re on top of the world.
 Everything seems perfect.
-We all want our happily ever afters.
+We all want our happily-ever-after.
 We put our time and effort into making the relationship work.
-Break rules, do things we never thought we could — all for love.
+Break rules, do things we never thought we could, push ourselves completely out of our comfort zone — all for love.
 Yet, some relationships end no matter how hard we try.
 And it leaves you wondering how to cope with breaking up with someone you love.

 Breaking up is never easy.
 But as painful as a breakup might be, it’s better than dragging out a relationship past its expiry date.
-Holding on to a relationship that’s not working out harms both you and your partner.
-If one of you is not happy, then neither one of you can be happy.
-Sometimes it’s just better to let go.
+Holding on to a relationship that’s not working out, harms both you and your partner.
+If one of you is not happy, then neither of you can be happy.
+Sometimes it’s just better to let go and try to move on.

 How To Know It’s Time To Break Up With Someone You Love

-We’ve all been fed the ‘love overcomes all obstacles’ story.
-Right from Shakespeare’s sonnets to Friends, we’re forever being told to hold on to love.
+We’ve all been fed the ‘love overcomes all obstacles’ theory.
+Right from Shakespeare’s sonnets to FRIENDS, we are forever being told to hold on to love.
 But here’s the thing.
-Some things don’t last forever.
-And that’s okay.
+Some things don’t last forever and holding onto love might not always be the best thing to do.
+Growing apart is real and that’s okay.

 While there is no such thing as a perfect relationship, all couples think of ending things at one point in their lives.
-More often than not, they can address the issue and stay together.
+More often than not, they are able to address the issue and stay together.
 But there are times when it’s just impossible to make things work.
+It may not be an angry or resentful breakup.
+Maybe you two decide to have a mutual breakup, but still love each other.
+It’s not that the love is lost, but the passion and commitment that used to be there, is.

-When a relationship stops being something that comforts and supports you and turns into a toxic relationship, it is time to break up with someone you love.
-Love should not feel like a burden.
+When a relationship stops being something that comforts and supports you, and maybe even turns into a toxic relationship, it is time to break up with someone you love.
+Love should not feel like a burden or something you have to put up with.
 If it does, it’s not love anymore.
-Here are a few red flags to look out for.
+Want to understand what some breakup signs might look like?
+Here are a few to look out for.

 Why Would You Break Up With Someone You Love?